Wasserstein Patch Prior for Image Superresolution: Introduction

-Superresolution is the task to reconstruct a high-resolution image based on a low-resolution observation.
-In particular, it belongs to the class of inverse problems.
+From a mathematical point of view, image superresolution belongs to the class of inverse problems.
 More precisely, we assume that the high-resolution image $x\in\R^{n}$ and the low-resolution observation $y\in\R^d$ are related by

 where $f\colon\R^{n}\to\R^d$ is a (not necessarily linear) operator and $\eta$ is some noise.
 For inverse problems (including superresolution), the operator $f$ is usually differentiable but ill-posed or not injective.
 Thus, reconstructing the true image $x$ from a given observation $y$ is difficult and we have to use some prior information.
 This is classically done by minimizing a functional